Masum-MSNR/Online-Learning-Platform/README.md

   2. Then open it with vs code.
   3. Install python in your device if you don't install yet.
   4. Then move to the project folder using terminal
   5. Then create a virtual environment.
-To do that follow bellow instructions:-
+To do that follow bellow instructions:-<br>
         # Linux
         sudo apt-get install python3-venv <br>
         python3 -m venv .venv <br>